Can Extended Water Fasting Heal Lyme Disease?

 Fasting Gives the Body Permission to Shift Into Repair

 People with chronic illness know the crushing fatigue and unexplainable exhaustion that occurs when our body is always fighting.
-The unescapable demand for deep rest.
-But often, it seems like no amount of rest or sleep can restore our energy.
+And the way it seems like no amount of rest or sleep can restore our energy.
 What a lot of people don’t understand is that when we eat constantly, much of our biology is devoted to digestion, growth, and nutrient storage.

 During fasting, those priorities change.
-Insulin lowers.
-Glucagon rises.
 The body gradually shifts from burning glucose to burning fat and producing ketones.
 At the same time, cellular repair pathways become more active.
-And it is these repair pathways that then targets diseased tissues and organs, devoting all the bodies resources into healing, rather than just surviving.
+And it is these repair pathways that then targets diseased tissues and organs, devoting all the bodies resources into detox and healing, rather than just surviving.

 Autophagy: Cellular Housekeeping